 - Tendency toward violence

-In any case, you know that your loved one has a prescription for Ritalin.
+In any case, check if a loved one has a prescription for Ritalin.
 Therefore, because a doctor prescribed it, it should be harmless, right?
 Wrong.
-Ritalin abuse is very common and can eventually cause your loved one his or her life.
-Do you have any suspicion that someone you love might be abusing Ritalin?
+Ritalin abuse is very common and can eventually cost a life of a loved one.
+If one has have any suspicion that someone a loved one might be abusing Ritalin?

 Please look out for the following signs: